-The analysis of the minimum amount of land needed to achieve the goals and requirements of this section was functionally addressed in the analysis of FLUE Policies.
-Therefore, the application complies with and conforms to F.S.
+The analysis of the minimum amount of land needed to achieve the goals and requirements of this section was functionally addressed in the analysis of FLUE Policies, particularly in relation to the change's impact on the Green Turf Acres Unrecorded Subdivision rural neighborhood.
+Therefore, the application does not comply with and conform to F.S.
 Section 163.3177(6)(a)8c.

 - 2. Section 163.3177(6)(a)9 provides, "[t]he future land use element and any amendment to the future land use element shall discourage the proliferation of urban sprawl. - a.
 Subsection 'a' provides, "[t]he primary indicators that a plan or plan amendment does not discourage the proliferation of urban sprawl are listed below.
-The evaluation of the presence of these indicators shall consist of an analysis of the plan or plan amendment within the context of features and characteristics unique to each locality in order to determine whether the plan or plan amendment: - (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems.
+The evaluation of the presence of these indicators shall consist of an analysis of the plan or plan amendment within the context of features and characteristics unique to each locality in order to determine whether the plan or plan amendment: - (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems. - (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils. - (VI) Fails to maximize use of existing public facilities and services. - (VII) Fails to maximize use of future public facilities and services. - (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.

-- (V) Fails to adequately protect adjacent agricultural areas and activities, including silviculture, active agricultural and silvicultural activities, passive agricultural activities, and dormant, unique, and prime farmlands and soils. - (VI) Fails to maximize use of existing public facilities and services. - (VII) Fails to maximize use of future public facilities and services. - (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government. - (IX) Fails to provide a clear separation between rural and urban uses. - (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities. - (XI) Fails to encourage a functional mix of uses. - (XII) Results in poor accessibility among linked or related land uses. - (XIII) Results in the loss of significant amounts of functional open space.
+- (IX) Fails to provide a clear separation between rural and urban uses. - (X) Discourages or inhibits infill development or the redevelopment of existing neighborhoods and communities. - (XI) Fails to encourage a functional mix of uses. - (XII) Results in poor accessibility among linked or related land uses. - (XIII) Results in the loss of significant amounts of functional open space.

-Analysis: Staff notes the site is within the County UGB; however, the site's unique location within the Green Turf Acres Unrecorded Subdivision that qualifies as a "rural neighborhood" and the site's singular "spot" location surrounded by similarly designated Commercial (COM) properties, and its location at an intersection that features a local private substandard roadway conflicts with provisions outlined within F.S.
+Analysis: Staff notes the site is within the County UGB; however, the site's unique location within the Green Turf Acres Unrecorded Subdivision that qualifies as a "rural neighborhood" and the site's singular "spot" location internal to the subdivision with its location at an intersection that features a local private substandard roadway conflicts with provisions outlined within F.S.
 Section 163.3177(6)(a)9a.
 Staff finds the application is not consistent with F.S.
 Section 163.3177(6)(a)9a.